How To Do Dolphin Plank Pose (Makara Adho Mukha Svanasana)

 How Long To Hold Makara Adho Mukha Svanasana?

 For more advanced practitioners, we recommend a longer hold of up to two minutes.
-This is enough time to feel the full effects of the pose while also allowing ample rest between each repetition.
+This is enough time to feel the full effects of the pose.
+It also allows ample rest between each repetition.

-For beginners or those who are new to this particular posture, a shorter hold may be best in order to avoid injury and soreness.
-Aim for around 30 seconds at first and gradually increase over time if desired.
+For beginners or those who are new to this position, a shorter hold may be best.
+This can help avoid injury and soreness.
+Aim for around 30 seconds at first and increase over time if desired.

 Sequences Combining The Pose With Other Asanas